AadarshCanCode/Combinatorial-Reasoning/CONTRIBUTING.md

-# Contributing to CRLLM
+# Contributing to CRQUBO

-Thank you for your interest in contributing to CRLLM!
+Thank you for your interest in contributing to CRQUBO!
 This document provides guidelines and information for contributors.

 ## Table of Contents